 Git Config Commands and Configuration

 At the very least, in order to do a proper commit, Git requires that you submit your name and email address.
 You don’t have to use your real name or real email address, but these details are necessary to personalize your commits.
-Git would be chaotic if there was no way to tell who committed what.
+A Git project would be chaotic if there was no way to tell who committed what and when.

 These commands provide the personal data necessary to get started.
 For your name:

 These commands will configure your Git installation at the system level.
 But there are other levels for which you might to provide different configurations.
 More on those locations and files below.

 Using configuration files for Git can provide a lot of value for you.
 First of all, you can more easily tweak and customize how you use Git.
 And being able to find these settings in a convenient location can also help you backup and share those settings with other users or across workstations.